-The credit is available to individuals and businesses operating in a designated recycling market development zone.
+The credit is available for purchases of qualified machinery and equipment and for other qualified expenditures made by individuals and businesses operating in a designated recycling market development zone.

 Complete form TC-40R, Recycling Market Development Zone Tax Credit, with the Governor's Office of Economic Development certification verifying the credit is approved.
 Do not send form TC-40R with your return.
 Keep the form and all related documents with your records.